geekeg/geekeg/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Full Stack Developer
-- 📫 How to reach me : You can't npw
+- 📫 How to reach me : You can't now

 <!---
 geekeg/geekeg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.